Leadership & Education Program for Students

 To date, more than 200 medical students have enriched their medical education and indeed, careers and lives of their patients, by attending this pivotal training program.
 Past attendees have said that it helped them to believe in medicine and healing again, and gave them a sense of community and purpose in their medical careers.
 In 2010, through the collaboration of AMSA, Kripalu, the University of Connecticut School of Medicine and the Academic Consortium for Integrative Medicine and Health, this inspiring program was re-launched as LEAPS.

-Student leaders from across North America will be selected to participate in this intensive weeklong retreat led by the Academic Consortium for Integrative Medicine and Health in collaboration with the American Medical Student Association Foundation and the Old Mission San Luis Rey.
+Student leaders from across North America will be selected to participate in this intensive weeklong retreat led by the Academic Consortium for Integrative Medicine and Health and the Old Mission San Luis Rey.

 Integrative Medicine brings together the best in Conventional Medicine, Nutrition, Movement, Other Healing Systems, and Mind/Body/Spirit Disciplines.
 It is a relatively new field in medicine, and few experienced physicians are trained in it.
 More are needed.
 The LEAPS Core Faculty is composed of Integrative Medicine physicians and educators with long associations in major American academic health centers, who value the importance of a patient's narrative and evidence-based research in understanding health and disease.